Coulomb drag in graphene/hBN/graphene moir\'e heterostructures

-At low temperatures and near zero density below $\sim1.0\times10^{11}$ cm$^{-2}$, Coulomb drag in both regions~\Rmnum{1} and~\Rmnum{2} exhibit unconventional behavior.
+At low temperatures and near zero density below $1.0\sim4.0\times10^{10}$ cm$^{-2}$, Coulomb drag in both regions~\Rmnum{1} and~\Rmnum{2} exhibit unconventional behavior.
 As shown in Figs.~\ref{fig:figure3}(a,b), the $\rho_{drag}$ near zero density starts exhibiting a rapid sign change in a small density range as temperature goes below $\sim60$ K. This is more clearly visible in Figs.~\ref{fig:figure4}(a,b) where $\rho_{drag}(n_T=n_B)$ and $\rho_{drag}(n_T^{\ast}=n_B)$ measured at 10 K are plotted in a full scale.
 Such a sign change is absent at higher temperatures as shown in the insets of Figs.~\ref{fig:figure4}(a,b) and it strongly depends on the drive layer.
 This indicates that the sharp change of $\rho_{drag}$ near zero density is related to the breakdown of the layer reciprocity at low temperatures.
-To test this, we measured $\rho_{drag}$ in $n_T$ and $n_B$ at 5 K where we expect the phenomenon becomes the strongest.
-In fact, as shown in Figs.~\ref{fig:figure4}(c,d), the drag effect nearly only depends on the drag layer.
+To test this, we measured $\rho_{drag}$ in $n_T$ and $n_B$ at 5 K (Figs.~\ref{fig:figure4}(c,d)) and found that the drag effect nearly only depends on the drag layer.
 In a top drive configuration, for instance, the $\rho_{drag}$ exhibits strong change in $n_B$ not in $n_T$ (Fig.~\ref{fig:figure4}(c)) while when the bottom layer is driven, the behavior is opposite (Fig.~\ref{fig:figure4}(d)).
 As found in the previous study~\cite{lee2016giant}, this can be from the energy drag that becomes stronger at lower temperatures.
-Moreover, near DPs, there can be electron-hole puddles in both layers that can be correlated with each other by Coulomb interactions which can give rise to sign change in a small density range~\cite{gorbachev2012strong,ho2018theory} as found in our experiment (Fig.~\ref{fig:figure4}).
-In fact, it is interesting to see that in Figs.~\ref{fig:figure4}(c,d), there are nearly no signatures of the sign change at the van Hove singularity points as it can be understood in terms of the electron-hole puddle induced drag effect~\cite{gorbachev2012strong,ho2018theory} because near van Hove singularity, the effects of such electron-hole puddles are suppressed due to the large DOS.
+Moreover, near DPs, there are electron-hole puddles in both layers that can be correlated with each other by Coulomb interactions which can give rise to a rapid sign change in a small density range~\cite{gorbachev2012strong,ho2018theory} as found in our experiment (Fig.~\ref{fig:figure4}).
+From the local resistivity measurements, we estimated the density inhomogeneities of both layers to be in the order of 10$^{10}$ cm$^2$ that roughly matches with the density range where $\rho_{drag}$ exhibits sign changes.
+This can also explain why there are nearly no signatures of the sign change at the van Hove singularity points in Figs.~\ref{fig:figure4}(c,d) as near the van Hove singularity, the effects of such electron-hole puddles can be suppressed by the large DOS.